cloudposse/terraform-aws-ec2-ami-snapshot/README.md

 }
 ```

-## Create AMI from EBS of an aws instance.
+### Create AMI from an AWS instance.
 Instance ID is required"
 ```
 module "tf_ami_from_instance" {
   source  = "github.com/cloudposse/tf_ami_from_instance"